- 1. How does QKD work?

-What Is Quantum Key Distribution (QKD)?
-Overview
+What Is Quantum Key Distribution (QKD)? + How It Works

-By combining quantum transmission with classical authentication, QKD enables the secure exchange of keys that can later be used for encrypted communication.
+It relies on quantum states that change when observed, allowing any interception attempt to be detected.
+By pairing quantum transmission with classical authentication, QKD enables the secure exchange of keys for protected communication.

 How does QKD work?